trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 ORDER BY committed_at DESC LIMIT 1
 ```

-The procedure `system.rollback_to_snapshot` allows the caller to roll back the
+The table procedure `rollback_to_snapshot` allows the caller to roll back the
 state of the table to a previous snapshot id:

 ```
-CALL example.system.rollback_to_snapshot('testdb', 'customer_orders', 8954597067493422955)
+ALTER TABLE testdb.customer_orders EXECUTE rollback_to_snapshot(8954597067493422955)
 ```

 #### `NOT NULL` column constraint